 Deciding Between Web Apps and Native Apps

 Marketers increasingly believe that apps help them connect with the target group and thus, are a great marketing tool.
-In the B2B space, enterprise apps provide organizations with a tool to help employees be more efficient.
+In the B2B space, enterprise mobility solutions provide organizations with a tool to help employees be more efficient.

 There are two types of apps – native and web.
-Native apps are coded in a specific programming language such as Objective C or Swift for iOS; Java for Android and Net for Windows.
+Coding on Native apps is done in a specific programming language such as Objective C or Swift for iOS; Java for Android and Net for Windows.
 Native apps provide optimized performance in comparison to web apps.
 They work with the device’s operating system to allow faster performance.

-While they require less device memory, access to a fairly fast internet connection is a pre-requisite or else the result is a poor user experience.
-In spite of the challenges, web apps provide the lowest cost of development due to a single code base unlike the native apps where the app needs to be developed uniquely for multiple platforms.
+While they require less device memory, access to a reasonably fast internet connection is a pre-requisite or else the result is poor user experience.
+In spite of the challenges, progressive web app development provides the lowest cost of development due to a single code base, unlike the native apps where the app needs to be developed uniquely for multiple platforms.

 Choosing The Right Type

-In order to decide which type of app is most suitable for an organization, they need to do a comparison between both types.
+To decide which type of app is most suitable for an organization, they need to make a comparison between both types.
 There are various elements to consider, as below.

 App Development Process

-For native apps, there is a standardized SDK (software development kit) and development tools and processes, all of which leads to a relatively easier mobile app development process.
-Web apps provide no such standardization or SDK kits to begin with.
+For native apps, there is a standardized SDK (software development kit) and development tools and processes, all of which leads to a relatively more natural mobility solutions.
+Web apps provide no such standardization or SDK kits, to begin with.

-Native apps can access all the features and hardware of a device they are compatible with such as GPS, accelerometer, camera etc. Whereas, web apps can access a limited number of native features.
-On the other hand, web app can update themselves with any user intervention while native apps need the user to download the latest updates.
+Native apps can access all the features and hardware of a device they are compatible with such as GPS, accelerometer, camera, etc. Whereas, web apps can access a limited number of native features.
+On the other hand, progressive web apps can update themselves with any user intervention while native apps need the user to download the latest updates.

-Web apps can be monetized through in-app advertisements, membership fees etc but need their own payment system in place.
-For native apps, some device manufacturers lay restrictions on integration of services that enable monetization, however, the app store takes care of the payments through a revenue and commission model.
+Progressive web apps can be monetized with digital marketing services through in-app advertisements, membership fees, etc. but need their payment system in place.
+For native apps, some device manufacturers lay restrictions on integration of services that enable monetization.
+However, the app store takes care of the payments through a revenue and commission model.

 Their efficiency is linked to the browser performance and network connection as the data loads from a server.
 Both types of apps can work offline although web apps utilize cached data when offline.
 This limits the efficiency as not all parts of the app might be accessible.

 In conclusion, native apps provide an efficient and personalized experience, but web apps aren’t bad either.
-With improved technology, web apps have proven as great uses cases in formats like social media when providing truncated version of website essentials in app form.
+With improved mobile app development services, web apps have proven as great uses cases in formats like social media when providing a truncated version of website essentials in app form.

-It is prudent to consider the above-mentioned aspects before deciding which one is the best for your business in terms of time-to-market, target audience, budget and product requirement.
-Once these thoughts are crystallized it will become easier to visualize an app that reaches its full potential and meets business objectives.
+It is prudent to consider the aspects mentioned above before deciding which one is the best for your business regarding time-to-market, target audience, budget, and product requirement.
+Once these thoughts are crystallized, it will become easier to visualize an app that reaches its full potential and meets business objectives.